 Data theft puts a company's reputation at risk: Losing information by exposing customers' personal data can have irreparable consequences for a business in terms of reputation and financial loss.
-Since GDPR came in a few years ago, allowing customer’s personal documents to be compromised can lead to litigation.
+Since GDPR came in a few years ago, allowing q customer’s personal documents to be compromised can lead to litigation.

 The cloud becomes another attack vector: It is true that the cloud has brought great advantages to companies, like reducing costs and allowing remote working.
 However, storing data on cloud platforms exponentially increases the attack surface through which cybercriminals could gain access to the corporate network.
-So, it’s a good idea, in fact it’s essential to carry out regular manual backups of the information stored in the cloud, in case anything outside the company's control might happen.
+So, it’s a good idea, in fact, it’s essential to carry out regular manual backups of the information stored in the cloud, in case anything outside the company's control might happen.

 Internal dangers are sometimes undetectable: Unfortunately, even with all possible cybersecurity measures and the best protection software in place, the responsibility of users is fundamental.
-It is essential to train employees on the different techniques and correct approach to cybersecurity.
+It is essential to train employees on the different techniques and correct approaches to cybersecurity.
 Instilling in employees the importance of having up-to-date backups in the event of an unforeseen event or cyber-attack can be one of the best defenses.